mylette/vim-gym/README.rst

 other.
 This improves readability of both source files and HTML.
 To make references to files use hyperlinks.

-Here are examples with good practices that make the movement between files simple.
+Here are examples in reStructuredText with good practices that make movement between files simpler

 .. code::